 As a member, am I eligible to apply for a TOTUM student discount card?

 Yes, please contact the membership team on email@example.com to receive your unique verification code to sign-up for TOTUM discount.

-TOTUM pro card is only available to members who are working below consultant level.
+TOTUM pro card is available to all members and fellows.